 George perked an eyebrow.
 “Really ?
 The whole family?
-Or just the littlest one?”
+Or just the littles one?”
 Harry opened his mouth to reply, but George raised a hand to stop him.
 “Seriously, Mate, it's not your fault.
 Ol' Voldy killed Fred, not you.
-We knew going into it that both of us might not come out alive.
-That's okay, though, because we were fighting for our brother.
+We knew going into this that both of us might not come out alive.
+That's okay, though, because we were fighting with our brother and for a better world.
 We would have done anything for you.
 I still would.”
 George shook himself, “Anyway, what do think about the name Voldy.
 Don't let Peeves fool you, because I came up with that, not him.
 Just in case a question of copyright comes up.”

 Harry looked like he didn't know whether he wanted to laugh or cry.
 His brain was frozen around the thought that George thought of him as a brother, despite the fact that he had lost part of himself during the fighting.
 Finally, Harry was able to choke out “Thanks, Mate.
 And the names great!”